Skip navigation

 Description

-Horizontal gaze palsy with progressive scoliosis (HGPPS) is a disorder that affects vision and also causes an abnormal curvature of the spine (scoliosis).
-People with this condition are unable to move their eyes side-to-side (horizontally).
-As a result, affected individuals must turn their head instead of moving their eyes to track moving objects.
+Horizontal gaze palsy with progressive scoliosis (HGPPS) is a disorder that affects the eyes and the spine.
+Individuals with this condition are unable to move their eyes side-to-side (horizontally) from birth, although the problem may not be diagnosed until later in infancy.
+As a result, affected individuals must track moving objects by turning their head instead of moving their eyes.
 Up-and-down (vertical) eye movements are typically normal.

-In people with HGPPS, an abnormal side-to-side curvature of the spine develops in infancy or childhood.
+In people with HGPPS, an abnormal side-to-side curvature of the spine (scoliosis) develops between infancy and childhood.
 It tends to be moderate to severe and worsens over time.
-Because the abnormal spine position can be painful and interfere with movement, it is often treated with surgery early in life.
+The abnormal spine position can be painful and can interfere with movement.
+In severe cases, it may impede breathing.
+It may require external support, such as bracing, and is often treated with surgery early in life.

 Frequency